-- A. Visual and Performing Arts - 1.
-Key Points from Review Committee: The committee provided a thorough and thoughtful report on the proposed consolidation of the Departments of Art & Art History, Music, and Theatre & Dance.
+A. Visual and Performing Arts

+- 1. Key Points from Review Committee: The committee provided a thorough and thoughtful report on the proposed consolidation of the Departments of Art & Art History, Music, and Theatre & Dance.
 The committee reviewed the organization of arts programs at various universities and concluded that consolidation into a single department is not a recognized best practice.
 While some universities have created a "School of the Arts", they essentially add a layer of bureaucracy and do not contribute to efficiencies.
 Further, unlike some departments (e.g., Electrical and Computer Engineering & Computer Science), there is very little overlap in degree programs and thus essentially no academic efficiencies to be realized.
 The committee's recommendation is to maintain the current departmental structure. - 2.
 Provost's Recommendation: I appreciate the thorough and thoughtful consideration of the current department structure and how it compares with universities that are comparable to UW.
-I agree with the committee's recommendation that there are no significant administrative or academic efficiencies that would be realized by combining the three current departments into a single department, and thus support maintaining the current departmental structure. - B. English and Creative Writing - 1.
-Key Points from Review Committee: Key benefits for remaining with Visual and Literary Arts model are oversight and administration of the Neltje gift, which is targeted into Art and Creative Writing where there is common ground in creative practice.
+I agree with the committee's recommendation that there are no significant administrative or academic efficiencies that would be realized by combining the three current departments into a single department, and thus support maintaining the current departmental structure.

+B. English and Creative Writing

+1. Key Points from Review Committee: Key benefits for remaining with Visual and Literary Arts model are oversight and administration of the Neltje gift, which is targeted into Art and Creative Writing where there is common ground in creative practice.

 The committee's recommendation is to remain in the current structure until the Neltje Center is well developed, then reorganize with English.
-In the meantime, the departments propose to develop a creative or creative-critical track in the English

-Ph.D. and a joint M.A./M.F.A. program over the course of two years and move Creative Writing back into English at that time.
+In the meantime, the departments propose to develop a creative or creative-critical track in the English Ph.D. and a joint M.A. /M.F.A. program over the course of two years and move Creative Writing back into English at that time.
 Once both the Ph.D. and the Neltje Center are fully operational, a pathway to a mutually beneficial re-merger of English and Creative Writing will be set.

-- 2. Provost's Recommendation: I concur with committee's recommendations.
+- 2. Provost's Recommendation: I concur with the committee's recommendations.
 Specifically, I recommend the reorganization of English to include Creative Writing with the delayed implementation of AY 2023-24.
-I support the development of joint degrees as proposed by the committee. - C. School of Culture, Gender and Social Justice (SCGSJ)/American Studies We expect the reorganization to be included in the final recommendation to the Board in November. - 1.
-Key Points from Review Committee: History, American Studies, and the School Culture, Gender, and Social Justice all support the move of American Studies from History to the School of Culture, Gender, and Social Justice.
+I support the development of joint degrees as proposed by the committee and the development of a Ph.D. program in English. - C. School of Culture, Gender and Social Justice (SCGSJ)/American Studies We expect the reorganization to be included in the final recommendation to the Board in November. - 1.
+Key Points from Review Committee: History, American Studies, and the School Culture, Gender, and Social Justice (SCGSJ) all support the move of American Studies from History to the SCGSJ.
 Slight modifications to existing organizational structures will allow for the continued support of faculty, staff, and students in these units.
 There are no increased costs associated with the reorganization.
 The committee opposes consolidating all degrees in the school to one degree with concentrations.
 This is due to post-graduation employment considerations for students. - 2.
-Provost's Recommendation: I concur with the committee's recommendations. - D. Philosophy & Religious Studies - 1.
-Provost's Recommendation: The required reduction in Philosophy and Religious studies will be managed by the Dean of the new College of social sciences, humanities, and arts. - E. Communications & Journalism (COJO)/AG Communications - 1.
-Provost's Recommendation: I recommend that, as proposed, the degree in Agricultural Communications be moved to the Department of Communications and Journalism.
-However, Agricultural Communications students will identify with and be advised in the new College of Agriculture and Life Sciences.
-Preserving the link to the new agriculture college is vital to the success of these students, as they need to take agriculture-specific courses in soil sciences, agricultural economics, and other areas.
-That said, the advertising, communications, media, and public relations curriculum stands squarely in the Department of Communications and Journalism.
+Provost's Recommendation: I concur with the committee's recommendations and propose implementation on July 1, 2022.